 Access pit construction is ongoing

 Seattle Tunnel Partners is building a 120-foot-deep pit that will allow crews to access and repair the SR 99 tunneling machine, which is stopped about 60 feet underground between South Jackson and South Main streets.
 When the pit is complete, the machine will tunnel forward into it.
 Crews will then partially disassemble the machine, and make repairs and enhancements.
-Below are links that illustrate STP's plan to resume tunneling by the end of March 2015.
+Below are links that illustrate STP's plan to resume tunneling.

 - Animation of tunneling machine repairs (view on YouTube or download WMV file)